jeffreyho101/fantasy-pickem/README.md

 Constructing a web app to host a weekly pick-em style series of matchup predictions for fantasy football

-- Frontend: HTML (with bits off css/js/boostrap)
+- Frontend: HTML (with django templating and bits of boostrap)
 - Backend: Flask
 - DB: SQLite